1966 San Diego Chargers season: Regular draft

-The 1966 AFL Draft took place on November 27, 1965, late in the previous season.
+The 1966 AFL draft took place on November 27, 1965, late in the previous season.
 The rival National Football League (NFL) conducted its draft on the same day.
 Where the same player was drafted by both AFL and NFL franchises, the two would compete to sign him.
-San Diego struggled to sign their highest selections, with their top six selections (and seven of their first eight) signing for NFL clubs.
-One of these, running back Russ Smith, was cut by the Atlanta Falcons on 6 July, 1966, and joined the Chargers afterwards, spending a year on the taxi squad before scoring 10 touchdowns over the following four seasons.
+San Diego struggled to sign their highest selections, with their top six (and seven of their first eight) signing for NFL clubs.
+One of these, running back Russ Smith, was cut by the Atlanta Falcons on 6 July 1966, and joined the Chargers afterwards, spending a year on the taxi squad before scoring 10 touchdowns over the following four seasons.
 7th-round pick Jim Tolbert stayed with the team for six seasons, and returned briefly at the end of his 11-year NFL career; he played in over 100 games in the Chargers' defensive backfield, starting over 50 of them.

-San Diego found a long-term starter in the later rounds with offensive tackle Terry Owens.
+San Diego found a long-term starter in the later rounds in offensive tackle Terry Owens.
 Chosen in the 11th round, he was primarily a backup in his first two seasons, but won a starting role in 1968 and kept it until injuries forced his retirement in 1975, having made over 100 starts in total.
 In the 13th round, the Chargers selected defensive lineman Houston Ridge.
 A regular starter during two of his four seasons in San Diego, Ridge would later sue the Chargers, winning $300,000 after successfully arguing that the organization's drug culture had caused the injury that ended his career.